On graphs with modularity zero or near-zero: Abstract

 \section{Abstract}

-It is known that complete graphs and complete bipartite graphs have modularity zero.
+It is known that complete graphs and complete multipartite graphs have modularity zero.
 We show that the least number of edges we may delete from the complete graph $K_n$ to obtain a graph with non-zero modularity is $\lfloor n/2\rfloor +1$.
 Similarly we determine the least number of edges we may delete from or add to a complete bipartite graph to reach non-zero modularity.
+We give some corresponding results for complete multipartite graphs, and a short proof that complete multipartite graphs have modularity zero.

 We also analyse the modularity of very dense random graphs, and in particular we find that there is a transition to modularity zero when the average degree of the complementary graph drops below 1.